prrvchr/pyrdfa3/README.md

 pyRdfa distiller/parser library.
 The distribution contains:

 - [./src/pyRdfa][3]: the Python library.
 You should copy the directory somewhere into your PYTHONPATH.
-  Alternatively, you can also install from [Test Python Package Index][2] with command:
+  Alternatively, you can also install from [Python Package Index][2] with command:
-  `pip install --index-url https://test.pypi.org/simple/ pyRdfa3`
+  `pip install pyRdfa3`

 - [./scripts/CGI_RDFa.py][4]: can be used as a CGI script to invoke the library.
   It has to be adapted to the local server setup, namely in setting the right paths.